rayhanur-rahman/resumewebsitebuilder/milestone4/Deploy.md

 ## Deployment Scripts
+We have used two droplets from DigitalOcean to host our bot and jenkins server.
+We deployed all our code with Ansible playbooks.
+In the ```playbooks``` folder, all the ansible tasks are available.
+In the playbooks we performed
+- installing the dependencies
+- pulling the git repo
+- transfering the secret files
+- starting the process

 ## Acceptance Tests
 The purpose of our resumebot is to generate a homepage based on the information that we provide.